LearnFintech

 Litmus Framework Analysis

-18M consumers with strong merchant partnerships driving distribution
+23M active consumers and 377K active merchants, with partnerships driving distribution

 value Proposition88%